Megasthenes: As ambassador

 Megasthenes visited Pataliputra sometime during the reign of Chandragupta Maurya but it is not certain which other parts of India he visited.
 He appears to have passed through the Punjab region in north-western India, as he provides a detailed account of the rivers in this area.
 He must have then traveled to Pataliputra along the Yamuna and the Ganga rivers.
-The exact dates of his visit to India, and the duration of his stay in India are not certain.
-The dates of Megasthenes' visit or visits to India is uncertain and disputed among scholars.
+The exact dates of his visit (or visits) to India, and the duration of his stay in India are uncertain and disputed among scholars.
 A.B.
 Bosworth argued for an early date pre-Seleucus.
 This is contested by Stoneman and others who argue for a date following the Mauryan-Seleucid settlement of c.
 303 BCE.
 Arrian claims that Megasthenes met Porus; this implies that Megasthenes accompanied Alexander the Great during the Macedonian invasion of India.

 He then compiled information about India in the form of Indica, a document which is now a lost work.
 It partially survives in form of quotations by later writers.

 Other Greek envoys to the Indian court are known after Megasthenes: Deimachus as ambassador to Bindusara, and Dionysius, as ambassador to Ashoka.